If you’re like me, the first thing you do after ripping open the packaging on your new Android phone or tablet is benchmark it!

 AnTuTu Benchmarking is the defacto performance & gaming benchmarking test on Android.
-This benchmarking tool gives you an overall score made up of 4 elements; 3D, UX, CPU & RAM by running a multitude of tests including the separately downloadable 3D Benchmarking app.
+This benchmarking tool gives you an overall score made up of 4 elements:

 So what makes AnTuTu Benchmarking the go-to benchmark?
 For one, they’ve partnered with the likes of Samsung, Qualcomm, Intel & Nvidia to help make one of the best of most accurate benchmarking tools available.

-Version 6+ also includes some useful screen tests that allow you to see how much of the colour spectrum your device can display.
-We recently included a screen grab from this test in our full Xiaomi Mi Pad 3 review.
+Version 9+ also includes some useful screen tests that allow you to see how much of the colour spectrum your device can display.

 PC Mark & 3D Mark

 3D Mark Benchmarking test is the oldest of the group.
-Originally created in 1997 as a PC Benchmarking tool, it soon became the industry standard in testing gaming hardware & graphical performance.
+Originally started in 1997 as a PC Benchmarking tool, it soon became the industry standard in testing gaming hardware & graphical performance.

 More recently they created their free mobile version of their popular CPU & 3D testing software which works by rendering a selection of 3D scenes and physics heavy environments.